jamesjiang52/ECE532-Project/ip_repo/spam_detection_inference_1.0/README.md

 # Spam Detection Inference IP Block

 ## 1. Overview
-The Spam Detection Inference IP block is designed to receive probabilistic data from the bag of word model and compute the spam detection result on whether the email is spam or non-spam.
+The Spam Detection Inference IP block is designed to receive probabilistic data from the “bag-of-word” model and compute the spam detection result on whether the email is spam or non-spam.
-This IP instantiates Xilinx FIFO Generator IP and FPU module from Opencore (https://opencores.org/projects/fpu) for floating point addition and comparison.
+This IP instantiates Xilinx FIFO Generator IP and FPU module from OpenCores (https://opencores.org/projects/fpu) for floating-point addition and comparison.

 ## 2. Block Diagram